 The afternoon saw the rain drift in and then out but when it came in it was heavy making sure all the players got a soaking at some time and with some low cloud making the referees job more challenging it was a great afternoon at Came Down.
 The scoring was reasonable with three players breaking par.
 The first of them was local Gareth Hughes with a fine 69 equalled then by Didsbury’s Andy Rideout and the winner Lee James.
 Mark Rankin Weymouth had a fine level par round putting him on top for the Handicap top spot where he could only be knocked off by club team mate Billy Hathway who playing at the tail took the brunt of the weather but to his credit managed a fine 74.
 So our County Champion Lee James has done the double taking the Stroke Play event a great achievement on his return to the amateur ranks.

 For the second round scores click here.

 To view the 36 hole scores click here.

-We would like to thank the members of Lyme Regis GC for hosting the event and our Sponsor Ringwood Brewery who kindly donate to the club a barrel of their finest ale for hosting the event.
+We would like to thank the members of Came Down GC for hosting the event and our Sponsor Ringwood Brewery who kindly donated to the club a barrel of their finest ale for hosting.